- Rules and responsibilities

 Disability provisions also apply to temporary and emergency-related disabilities.
 A typical example of an ‘emergency’ is where a student breaks their writing arm a week before an examination.

-Students who become ill during an examination period may be eligible to make an illness/misadventure appeal rather than a disability provisions application.
+Students who become ill during an examination period may be eligible to make an illness/misadventure application rather than a disability provisions application.